 Key metrics to monitor:

-- Time-to-first-value: How long until a customer gets their first result or successful outcome?
+- Time-to-first-value: How long until a customer gets their first result?

 - Onboarding completion rate: What percentage finish the onboarding sequence?